 Employees at WorldLink rate their Professional Development Score a /100.

 Accenture (Global) rates % lower than WorldLink on Leadership Culture Ratings vs WorldLink Ratings based on looking at 874 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "How would you rate your manager?".
+Ratings come from the answers to questions like "What does the leadership team need to get better at?" and "Do you approve of your CEOs management style?".

 Accenture (Global) rates % lower than WorldLink on Compensation Culture Ratings vs WorldLink Ratings based on looking at 500 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get a raise?" and "Does your company give annual bonuses?".
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "How often do you get a raise?".

 Accenture (Global) rates % lower than WorldLink on Team Culture Ratings vs WorldLink Ratings based on looking at 416 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "Are your company's meetings effective?".
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What do your coworkers need to improve and how could you work together better?".

 Accenture (Global) rates % lower than WorldLink on Environment Culture Ratings vs WorldLink Ratings based on looking at 389 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you have a close friend at work?" and "What is most positive about the culture and environment at your company?".
+Ratings come from the answers to questions like "What % of the time are you bored at work?" and "What is most positive about the culture and environment at your company?".

-Accenture (Global) rates % lower than WorldLink on Sentiment Culture Ratings vs WorldLink Ratings based on looking at 741 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What makes you most happy at work?".
+Accenture (Global) rates % lower than WorldLink on Sentiment Culture Ratings vs WorldLink Ratings based on looking at 743 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What makes you most happy at work?" and "What's going wrong and how can it be improved?".